daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 We are never annotate our charts in negative manner.

+If in the first 30 minutes after 7:00 / 8:00 / 9:00 there are some rel.eq.H was form when market moving in the opposite direction, then we want to see if market will drop.
+If there are rel.eq.L, then we want to see that market to go higher after these 30 minutes

+After 7:00 if we have stop runs H, we take a fib from that H to the low of the first candle at 7:00 to measure STDVs.
+Same for 8:00 and 9:00

 ## 2023

 ### February 15, 2023 ES Live Commentary AM Opening Session